 Make some shrewd investments

-When you hear the word “investment,” you might think of huge corporations or suited individuals running around Wall Street, but small scale investments can work well too.
+When you hear the word “investment,” you might think of huge corporations or suited individuals running around Wall Street, but small scale investments can work well too, for example you could dip your toe into the market and buy RKT shares.
 There are a host of online resources to get you up to speed and mobile apps are available to let you manage your investments from your smartphone.

 Of course, no investment is without risk, so only use money that you can afford to lose.
 On the plus side, however, a successful investment counts as passive income, so there’s not much work you have to do, except for keeping an eye on those share prices.